 - AcrPull.
 The cluster's ability to pull images from the specified Azure Container Registries.

 az aks get-credentials command to get the credentials of the cluster.
-Azure AD will authenticate the user's identity against the Azure roles that are allowed to get cluster credentials.
+Microsoft Entra ID will authenticate the user's identity against the Azure roles that are allowed to get cluster credentials.
 For more information, see Available cluster roles permissions.

-AKS allows for Kubernetes access using Azure Active Directory in two ways.
-The first is using Azure Active Directory as an identity provider integrated with the native Kubernetes RBAC system.
+AKS allows for Kubernetes access using Microsoft Entra ID in two ways.
+The first is using Microsoft Entra ID as an identity provider integrated with the native Kubernetes RBAC system.
 The other is using native Azure RBAC to control cluster access.
 Both are detailed below.